 Then go the other way.
 Decrease the shutter speed to 1/250th, 1/125th or slower and see what happens.
 If your subject has any faster moving parts like flowing clothing, their arms or legs, spinning things, etc., those bits will be the first thing to blur.

 Look at the two images below.
 Every part of the subjects are sharp including all the twirling ribbons on her dress, and the guy is frozen in midair.
 Move your mouse over the images to see the exposure settings on each.

 At the pow wow I played with my shutter speed quite a bit.
-Many of the costumes and outfits had long fringes and some of the dancers were spinning a stick with feathers on the end.
+Many of the outfits had long fringes and some of the dancers were spinning a stick with feathers on the end.
 Notice in the image of the girls twirling, below, that they are mostly frozen but the ends of the ribbons show some blur from movement.
 That is because they are moving faster.

 When I slowed the shutter speed a little the ends started to blur, and the slower I went eventually everything was one big blurry blob.
 But sometimes you can create a really cool abstract image this way – so don’t be afraid of it.

 I wanted to find the sweet spot between having a blob and having everything tack sharp.
 So I just played around and shot lots of images until I got what I wanted in both varieties – all sharp and some motion blur.